What is Sleep Apnea?

 The Oklahoma City Specialists for Treating Sleep Apnea

 Oral and maxillofacial surgeons are experts at restoring the balance of the oral and facial structures to improve breathing function.
-Dr. Bryan, Dr. Goodson, and Dr. Fuller have received extensive training to perform sleep apnea surgeries such as UPPP (uvulopalatopharyngoplasty), orthognathic surgery, and other procedures.
+Dr. Bryan, and Dr. Goodson have received extensive training to perform sleep apnea surgeries such as UPPP (uvulopalatopharyngoplasty), orthognathic surgery, and other procedures.
 To schedule a consultation, contact our office in Oklahoma City, OK.
 One of our staff members will gladly assist you.